reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ### Message Listener

 As said earlier, `KafkaMessageListenerContainer` receives all records from all topics on a single thread.
 The `ConcurrentMessageListenerContainer` assigns these records to multiple `KafkaMessageListenerContainer` instances to provide the multi-threaded capability.
-It also has a concurrency property (setConcurrency) which will help to instantiate multiple `KafkaMessageListenerContainer` instances.
-Now let us see how to create listeners.
+It also has a concurrency property (`setConcurrency`) which helps to instantiate multiple `KafkaMessageListenerContainer` instances.
+Let's now look at how to create listeners:

 ### Using `@KafkaListener` Annotation

+`@KafkaListener` annotation allows us to create listeners effortlessly as shown below.

 ```java
 @Component